-Retaliation against persons who file discrimination complaints or persons who participate in an investigation of a complaint, whether by an individual directly involved or by his/her associates, is a violation of law and university policy.
+Retaliation against persons who file discrimination complaints or persons who participate in an investigation of a complaint, whether by an individual directly involved or by their associates, is a violation of law and university policy.
 Students, faculty and staff who work with the Office of Civil Rights & Title IX and through University of Kansas procedures, or persons who participate in an investigation of a complaint, should not be subjected to retaliation.

 Retaliation could take many forms, but in general has three elements:

 - Adverse action is taken against an individual;

 - Who has engaged in a protected activity; and

 - There is a causal connection between the adverse action and the protected activity.